dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 :related_views: if you want a master/detail view on the show and edit.

-There are many more properties you can override to customize your views. you can define descriptions for columns, your own validators for forms fields, base filters etc
+There are many more properties you can override to customize your views. you can define descriptions for columns, your own validators for form fields, base filters etc

 Take a look at the :doc:`api`.